Helium as an Indicator of the Neutron-Star Merger Remnant Lifetime and its Potential for Equation of State Constraints: The observational limits on helium production in AT2017gfo

-Coincidentally, He\,{\sc i}\,$\lambda 1083.3$\,nm (1s2s\,$^3$S--1s2p\,$^3$P) under NLTE conditions may also contribute to the 1\,\micron feature. \citet{Perego2022} initially concluded that the low helium abundance (\(\lesssim 10^{-5}\)\,M\(_{\odot}\)) produced in the dynamical ejecta of their models could not explain the observed prominence of the feature. \citet{Tarumi2023} concluded that relatively minor quantities of helium (\(\sim 10^{-4}\)\,M\(_{\odot}\)) in their modeling could tentatively explain the observed feature at all epochs given sufficient UV line-blanketing.
-However, by accounting for higher energy levels and including UV flux detections from the \emph{Swift} satellite, \citet{Sneppen2024_helium} showed that a helium interpretation is inconsistent with the 1\,\micron feature in the first days post merger both in terms of its evolution and amplitude.
+Coincidentally, as first examined by \citet{Perego2022}, He\,{\sc i}\,$\lambda 1083.3$\,nm (1s2s\,$^3$S--1s2p\,$^3$P) may also contribute to the 1\,\micron feature under NLTE conditions.
+Their analysis concluded that the low helium abundance (\(\lesssim 10^{-5}\)\,$M_\odot$) produced in the dynamical ejecta of their models could not explain the observed prominence of the feature at 2-3\,days, but proposed that an order-of-magnitude increase in helium abundance (or an order-of-magnitude decrease in the luminosity) could lead to an observable effect.
+Indeed, \citet{Tarumi2023} corroborated these results, concluding that relatively minor quantities of helium (\(\sim 10^{-4}\)\,M\(_{\odot}\)) in their modeling could tentatively explain the observed feature at all epochs given sufficient UV line blanketing.
+However, by accounting for higher energy levels and including UV flux detections from the \emph{Swift} satellite, \citet{Sneppen2024_helium} showed that a helium interpretation is inconsistent with the 1\,\micron feature in the first days post-merger, both in terms of its evolution and amplitude.

-Nevertheless, at around 4--5\,days post merger optimal conditions do arise for helium to produce a detectable spectral feature at this wavelength (see App.~\ref{sec:observing_time}).
-In Fig.~\ref{fig:Xshooter_helium}, we show the 4.4\,day spectra of AT2017gfo taken with the X-shooter spectrograph on the VLT, where there could be a contribution to the absorption feature at 800--1000\,nm from He\,{\sc i}.
-The absorption feature's strength can be used to place a limit on the He\,{\sc i} 1s2s\,$^3$S population in the line-forming region and hence on the total He\,{\sc i} mass via non-LTE modeling.
-A priori we do not know the relative contribution of Sr\,{\sc ii} and He\,{\sc i}, so that the helium mass required to produce the observed feature may be considered an upper bound on the helium mass in that velocity range in AT2017gfo.
+Nevertheless, at around 4--5\,days post-merger optimal conditions do arise for helium to produce a detectable spectral feature at this wavelength (see App.~\ref{sec:observing_time}).
+In Fig.~\ref{fig:Xshooter_helium}, we show the 4.4\,day spectrum of AT2017gfo taken with the X-shooter spectrograph on the Very Large Telescope (VLT), where there may be a contribution to the absorption feature at 800--1000\,nm from He\,{\sc i}.
+The absorption feature's strength can be used to place a limit on the He\,{\sc i} 1s2s\,$^3$S population in the line-forming region, and hence on the total He\,{\sc i} mass via non-LTE modeling.
+A priori we do not know the relative contributions of Sr\,{\sc ii} and He\,{\sc i}, so the helium mass required to reproduce the observed feature may be considered an upper bound on the helium mass in that velocity range in AT2017gfo (see Sect.~\ref{sec:strontium}).